Myths and Hymns: Prospect Theater Production

-Myths and Hymns received its first narrative treatment, written and directed by Elizabeth Lucas (Clear Blue Tuesday), in February 2012 at Prospect Theater in New York City.^{[6]} This marks the first production of the show in New York since its premiere at the Public and the first ever in New York under the current title.
+The song cycle received its first narrative treatment, written and directed by Elizabeth Lucas (Clear Blue Tuesday), in February 2012 at Prospect Theater in New York City.

 Mastervoices Streaming Production

 During the COVID-19 pandemic, Ted Sperling led the production of a streaming version of the show, with Mastervoices.
 The production originally streamed in four parts, with performers filming their solos from home.
 Soloists included Renee Fleming, Kelli O'Hara, Dove Cameron, and original off-broadway cast member, Theresa McCarthy.

 Concept

 The title Saturn Returns refers to Saturn's 29-year cycle around the sun, which is considered a time of reassessment.
 Many of the songs Guettel wrote were adapted from Greek myths and a hymnal he found in a used bookstore.
 Guettel says he "used these dissimilar cosmologies as points of departure and discovered as (he) went along that they have a lot in common- a desire to transcend earthly bounds, to bond with something or someone greater".

-In the liner notes for the cast album, Alfred Uhry describes Myths and Hymns as a "modern day song-cylce, one so idiosyncratic and personal that nobody else on the earth could have written it, yet it resonates in the deepest reaches of the heart and mind of any listener.